 This past year was a big one for me; namely, it was the first year of a separation from a partner I’d spent one third of my life with.
 I thought the best way to kick off singledom was to spend a year, Shonda Rhimes-style, of saying YES.
 I’m not sure whether Shonda ended up in some of the places I did, but I’ve got to tell you, I’m exhausted.

-My yesses in 2018 had me riding motorcycles, getting a huge tattoo, burning through two credit cards, going to restaurants I couldn’t afford, going on dates with people I shouldn’t have, traveling overseas on a whim, and taking on every freelance work assignment that was thrown at me (yet also being unemployed for weeks at a time and letting my kids eat donuts for breakfast).
+My yesses in the past year had me riding motorcycles, getting a huge tattoo, burning through two credit cards, going to restaurants I couldn’t afford, going on dates with people I shouldn’t have, traveling overseas on a whim, and taking on every freelance work assignment that was thrown at me (yet also being unemployed for weeks at a time and letting my kids eat donuts for breakfast).
 I stayed out till 5am more than once or twice, broke into an abandoned soccer stadium with my kids, slipped a disc at a kickboxing class, and, perhaps worst of all, wore a midriff.
 Multiple times.

 I’ve basically been the mom version of a rebellious teenager.
 My parent’s worst nightmare.
 My own worst nightmare.
 Because while yes was a blast, it was also destructive, exhausting, and unsustainable.
 This woman/child is spent.
 Now I’m looking forward to having some guardrails, some witches hats around the broken glass and spilled liquid in the pantry aisle.
-So, I’ve decided 2019 will be my Year of No. Here’s how it’s going to play out.
+So, I’ve decided the coming year will be my Year of No. Here’s how it’s going to play out.
 This year, I’ll be saying no…

 …TO ONLINE SHOPPING